ATF Brace Rule Blocked? Major Update!

 What is the current status of the ATF pistol brace rule?

-The Fifth Circuit Court of Appeals has issued an injunction against the ATF pistol brace rule.
-This injunction currently protects members of the Firearms Policy Coalition (FPC) and customers of Maxim Defense from enforcement of the rule, pending further legal proceedings.
+The Fifth Circuit Court of Appeals has issued an injunction against the ATF pistol brace rule, providing a temporary block on its enforcement for members of the Firearms Policy Coalition (FPC) and customers of Maxim Defense, pending further legal review.

 What are the ATF's suggested compliance options for the pistol brace rule?

-The ATF has outlined several compliance options: replace the short barrel with a 16-inch or longer barrel, permanently remove and dispose of the brace, or register the firearm as a tax-free Short-Barreled Rifle (SBR) under the National Firearms Act.
+The ATF has outlined several compliance options, including removing the pistol brace, permanently attaching a barrel of 16 inches or longer to the firearm, or registering the firearm as a Short-Barreled Rifle (SBR) under the National Firearms Act.

-Joining organizations like the Firearms Policy Coalition (FPC) and Gun Owners of America (GOA) is crucial because membership dues directly fund legal challenges against regulations and administrative overreach.
-This collective action is vital for protecting Second Amendment rights.
+Joining organizations like the Firearms Policy Coalition (FPC) and Gun Owners of America (GOA) is crucial as their membership dues fund extensive legal challenges against regulations like the ATF pistol brace rule, directly defending Second Amendment rights.

 More 2nd Amendment & Law Videos You Might Like